00r2/00r2/README.md

 👋 Hi, I’m RahulB

-💼 A seasoned IT veteran with over decade of experience specializing in Cloud Infrastructure, Information Security, CloudOps, SRE, and DevOps.
+💼 A seasoned IT veteran with over decade of experience specializing in Cloud Infrastructure, Information Security,Containerization, CloudOps, SRE, and Cloud Native applications.
 Now Venturing into AI/ML focusing on dataprocessing and mlops

 🚀 Continuously innovating and seeking new ways to elevate and push the boundaries of IT infrastructure with creative, out-of-the-box solutions.